adidongre006/cpp_practice/README.md

          - Number of one bit(in an integer)
          - reverse an integer
          - complement of number

-         - Complement of Base 10 Integer
+   - Some Imp Questions

-   - Decimal to binary
+      - complement of base 10 integer
       -